I’ve been dreading this. Will the Zarbi push Sue over the edge? Will this be the final end? And will Bill Strutton be named in my decree nisi?

 Me: I could string that out for a paragraph or two and Bob’s your uncle.
 No one need ever know.

-Sue: I’d know.
+Sue: I would know.
 We’d be cheating ourselves.
-If a job is worth doing, it’s worth doing right.
+If a job’s worth doing, it’s worth doing right.
 We have to watch the next one.

-However, it was worth it just to witness Sue’s reaction to an Optera bravely sacrificing herself by sticking her head in a hole in the wall.
-As her derriere is suspended in mid-air, we are supposed to mourn her heroic passing, but the only tears being shed by Sue are the result of uncontrollable, hysterical laughter.
+However, it was worth it to witness Sue’s reaction to an Optera bravely sacrificing herself by sticking her head in a hole in the wall.
+As her derriere is suspended in mid-air, we’re supposed to mourn her heroic passing, but the only tears being shed by Sue are the result of uncontrollable laughter.

 The Centre

 Me: I know, let’s treat ourselves!
-We can watch the next episode in Spanish!
+We can look at the next episode in Spanish!

 Sue: You never know, it might make more sense.
-But won’t someone like Rob Shearman accuse us of not really watching them properly if we do this?
-We won’t have to go back again, will we?
+But won’t Rob Shearman accuse us of not really watching them properly if we do that?
+We won’t have to go back and watch it again, will we?

-Me: If anyone complains we’ll just give them their money back.
+Me: If anyone complains, we’ll give them their money back.

-We switch on the English subtitles and then we settle back for some Andalusian Animus Action.
+We switch on the English subtitles and settle down for some Andalusian Animus action.

-Sue: I love the way they are doing their best to copy the voices of the original actors.
-Even the Spanish Menoptera sound stupid.
+Sue: I love the way they’re doing their best to copy the voices of the original actors.
+Even the Spanish Menoptera sound thick.
 Vicki sounds like a Mexican bandit, though.

 Sue: JUST STOP!